-VIII.
+IX.
 CONCLUSION

 Ownership and exchange of sensitive or private data and information has never been a more eloquent topic, also due to the COVID crisis.
 This paper has presented a novel Web3 platform for identity, trust, money, and data.
 We performed the first exploratory study that shows the viability of the integration of a Self-Sovereign Identity in a social platform in a useful, secure, and private fashion.
 The application of SSI's has shown to be an effective mechanism in the provision of trust to other peers in the P2P network as well.
 Governments may change their mind in the near future about their identity management systems.
 Many of these centralized tasks can be replaced, providing their citizens more power and ownership over their data, while retaining authenticity and majorly reducing costs.
 Central banks have started to pursue the integration of Central Bank Digital Currencies globally.
 Our designed platform likewise incorporates the exchange of digital money in a private and informal way, similar to what cash once was.
 Data and personal information has been owned and managed by big-tech companies for far too long.
-Our designed P2P data transfer protocol enables peers to exchange data securely and privately while reducing the leakage of metadata to an absolute minimum.
-We can conclude that we've designed a well-functioning platform that incorporates all aspects of our research in a valuable, private, and secure manner.
+Our designed P2P data transfer protocol enables peers to exchange messages and data securely and privately while reducing the leakage of metadata to an absolute minimum.
+Unfortunately, we cannot neglect some major disadvantages in our platform as well.
+Firstly, availability and connectivity of peers remains an open issue as it introduces lateness of delivery of messages and data, not something people are used to in existing platforms due to the use of central servers or nodes.
+Secondly, peers in a fully P2P network must keep theirselves online by constantly connecting to other peers with the consequence of draining the phone's battery.
+This is something that probably can be improved, but will always be a weak spot of P2P-based systems.
+And lastly, the current EuroToken implementation is not reliable enough yet.
+Overall, we can conclude that we've designed a well-functioning platform that incorporates all aspects of our research in a valuable, private, and secure manner.
 There is still a lot to discover, but we are curious to see the directions bigtech companies, governments, and banks pursue in the near future.